-For the first analytic view you will create, you will use the DB2 Alphablox Query Builder application to generate a JSP custom tag defined for a PresentBlox component, the most popular Blox component used for presenting data.
 A PresentBlox component can include grid and chart views, a data layout panel, toolbars, and other nested components.
 The grid and chart views represent synchronized alternative views of the same data.

-To create your first analytic view using Query Builder:
+To create your first analytic view using the DB2 Alphablox Query Builder:

 - 1. Open a browser to the DB2 Alphablox Admin Pages.
 By default, the Applications tab is visible. - 2.
-Click on DB2 Alphablox Query Builder to open the application. - 3.
+Click DB2 Alphablox Query Builder to open the application. - 3.
+Connect to the database. - a.
 Click the Connection Settings button.
-The Database Connection window appears. - 4.
-Select the qcc2003-acs data source and then press the Connect button.
-The window closes and you should see "Connected" appear in the Database Status section of the Query Builder page.
+The Database Connection window opens. - b.
+Select the qcc2003-acs data source.
+Press the Connect button.
+The window closes, and you should see Connected appear in the Database Status section of the Query Builder page.

-Note: You are not required to fill in the values for the Schema, Catalog, Username, and Password fields since they are retrieved automatically from the data source definition for the data source you select.
-Also, do not select the Execute Default Query check box.
+Note: You do not need to fill in the values for the Schema, Catalog, Username, and Password fields because they are retrieved automatically from the data source definition for the data source you select.

-- 5. Find the Query section on the page, below the Status section.
+- c.
+Ensure that the Execute Default Query check box is cleared. - 4.
+Specify the query. - a.
+Find the Query section.
+The Query section is below on the page.
 Note the following features: - For this tutorial, you are using a DB2 Alphablox cube (qcc2003-acs).
-Just beneath the Query section header, you should see a listing of cubes that are available (currently running).
-The qcc2003-acs cube should be listed. - A default query string associated with this data source appears in the text window.
-Since the data source is a DB2 Alphablox cube, the first cube, listed alphabetically, is added into the query statement (for example, "select from [datasourceName]").
+The Query section contains a list of cubes that are available (currently running).
+The qcc2003-acs cube should be listed. - A default query string that is associated with this data source appears in the text window.
+Because the data source is a DB2 Alphablox cube, the first cube, listed alphabetically, is added into the query statement (for example, "select from [datasourceName]").

-Note: When the connection pooling feature in the DB2 Alphablox Cube Server is enabled, you will not be able to use the Get Default Query button to get a default query for a DB2 Alphablox cube.
+Restriction: When the connection pooling feature in the DB2 Alphablox Cube Server is enabled, you cannot use the Get Default Query button to get a default query for a DB2 Alphablox cube.

-• When data appears in the PresentBlox at the bottom of the page, use the standard user interface to swap axes, drill up or down, move dimensions between axes, and so forth.
+If data appears in the PresentBlox component at the bottom of the page, you can swap axes, drill up or down, move dimensions between axes, and so forth.

 - To view the results of the query, click the Execute Query button.
-The result set appears in the PresentBlox at the bottom of the page. - 6.
+The result set appears in the PresentBlox component at the bottom of the page. - b.
 Type qcc2003-acs between the square brackets of the default query (for example, select from [qcc2003-acs]) and then press the Execute Query button.

-The PresentBlox section should display a default view based on the query.
+The PresentBlox section should display a default view that is based on the query.